All Eternals Deck

 All Eternals Deck is the thirteenth studio album by the Mountain Goats, released on March 29, 2011 by Merge Records.
 "All Eternals Deck" refers to a fictional set of Tarot cards, the history and details of which are described in the album's liner notes.
 All Eternals Deck is the third consecutive Mountain Goats studio album to feature the Mountain Goats as a trio of John Darnielle, Peter Hughes and Jon Wurster.
+The album peaked at No. 72 on the Billboard 200 albums on its chart debut.
 A companion release, All Survivors Pack, was issued as a limited cassette with initial pre-orders of the album, which contained 12 demo recordings—demo versions of 10 album tracks plus two non-album outtakes from the All Eternals Deck sessions.